World-leading treatment and care

 Training the next generation of surgeons

-In addition to the £1.14m quality of services grant, and thanks to our generous supporters, we also fund the UK’s first cross-speciality Robotic Surgery Fellowship Programme at The Royal Marsden.
-Launched in 2017, the programme trains surgeons to use the Charity funded da Vinci Xi surgical robots.
+Thanks to our generous supporters, we also funded the UK’s first cross-speciality Robotic Surgery Fellowship Programme at The Royal Marsden.
+Launched in 2017, the programme trained surgeons to use the Charity funded da Vinci Xi surgical robots.
 The robots provide greater accuracy during operations and allow surgeons to operate on different areas of the body at once, which is often needed when dealing with advanced cancers.
 Robotic surgery is saving, and will continue to save, the lives of cancer patients.

-The surgeons who complete the programme go on to work at hospitals around the world, spreading expertise beyond The Royal Marsden to transform the lives of cancer patients.
+The surgeons who completed the programme have gone on to work at hospitals around the world, spreading expertise beyond The Royal Marsden to transform the lives of cancer patients.

 "The team at The Royal Marsden have been absolutely wonderful.
 They’ve approached my care in a rounded way, looking after me as a whole person, rather than just treating my disease or a list of symptoms."